Basic questions about the Lehigh Acres Fire and Rescue District

 Q: How are my property taxes calculated for fire protection?

 A. Fire district tax rates are set by our Lehigh Acres Fire and Rescue District Board of Commissioners each year depending on the needs of the district.
 Commissioners are very mindful of the pressures on homeowners and do everything they can to keep tax rates as low as possible.
+Beginning on October 1, 2015, the fees approved by the voters on November 4, 2014 will replace the ad-valorem method or assessment.

 Q: Why does a fire truck show up for a medical emergency?